WEST OAKLAND STORIES

 ON THE STREET in West Oakland.

 THE CORNER: Campbell and 8th is a neighborhood hangout in front of one of the low-income housing developments built in the l960s.
-Most everyone says it's a bad corner, and the Yemeni man who runs the store calls 911 a lot because of fights.
+Most everyone says it's a bad corner, and the Yemeni man who runs the liquor store does call 911 a lot because of fights.
 But there are a lot of the older regulars still around and kids with their moms and the Yemeni woman who lives above the store says she's never had any kind of trouble.
-She lets her children play outside because she knows the regulars will watch over them.
+She says she lets her children play outside because she knows the regulars will watch over them.
 As with every neighborhood corner store, the stories arer is complicated.

 HILLARY.
 When I happened upon Hillary sitting on a curb, getting ready to "go out," she told me “I am doing this for myself."
 Her wife was sitting across the street (you can see her in the distant group of woman).
 When I saw Hillary's shoulders I asked if she was trans, and she said, "No, I'm all woman" and flashed me a glimpse of what seemed to be a vagina though not exactly in the right place.